 Opening hours & Park Admission:

-The amusement park Linnanmäki is open until 10 pm during summer time.
-The experience to sit in a roller coaster at 10 o’clock in the evening and the sun is shining in your faces was a simply stunning moment.
-Good to know, that the admission to the park is free.
-You can buy separate single tickets for the rides of your choice but we had an “all inclusive” wristband that allowed us to ride everything as many times as we wanted to all day long.
-From the city center the best way to reach the park is to take the bike of the public transport.
-The trams number 3, 8, 9 and bus nr 23 are your best options.
+The amusement park Linnanmäki is open until 10 pm during summer.
+The experience to sit on a roller coaster at 10 o’clock in the evening and the sun is shining on your faces was a simply stunning moment.
+Good to know, that admission to the park is free.
+You can buy separate single tickets for the rides of your choice, but we had an “all-inclusive” wristband that allowed us to ride everything as many times as we wanted to all day long.
+The best way to reach the park is to take a bike or public transport from the city center.
+The trams number 3, 8, 9, and bus number 23 are your best options.